crate/crate/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Closed some gaps in the memory accounting used for the circuit breaker mechanism.
+This should help prevent memory intense queries from triggering long GC pauses as they'll be rejected earlier.

 - Made the documented :ref:`indices.breaker.total.limit
   <indices.breaker.total.limit>` setting public, so that it can be adjusted
   using :ref:`SET GLOBAL <ref-set>`.